webdawwwwwg/education-assignments/education-engineer/terraform-getting-started.md

 with Terraform immediately by creating Terraform configuration files.
 ```

-As the output from the command says, you are now ready to begin adding files to this project.
+With the terraform project initialized, you are now ready to begin adding files to this project.

+## Building out a terraform project